SmartTokenLabs/attestation/README.md

 ## Build

+This library can't be built with Java 8 JDK.
+The developers are using JDK 11 and JDK 14 so these are known to work.

 The version of Gradle developers use is version 6.7.
+It should work with other versions too.

+The build assumes you have installed nodejs and version 15 is known to work.

 Once you have gradle installed, run:

 $ gradle build